whri-phenogenomics/geneBurdenRD/README.md

 ## Demo <a name="demo"></a>
 The installation comes with the following example data:

 **exomiser_master_file_passvars.tsv** contains processed Exomiser output (using produce_generic_exomiser_master_file_final.pl) from 10 singleton cases with several hundred rare, coding variants per case that passed the Exomiser filters including a heterozygous, pathogenic, _FGFR2:ENST00000358487.10:c.1694A>C:p.(Glu565Ala)_ variant that causes Pfeiffer syndrome and annotated with randomised HPO terms characterising the disease along with processed output from 100 singleton controls that do not have Pfeiffer syndrome or this _FGFR2_ variant.
+In addition, FGFR1 causative variants and BBS variants have been added.

 **analysisLabelList.tsv** contains a header row (analysis.label, analysis), followed by rows that specify a string representing the tested disease (e.g., PFFS) and a description of the disease tested (e.g., Pfeiffer syndrome).

 **PFFS.tsv** contains a header row (sample.id, caco,caco.denovo) followed by 10 rows for case_1 to case_10 with a 1 in the caco column to signify these are the cases and then 100 rows for control_1 to control_10 with a 0 in the caco column to indicate controls.

+**BBS.tsv** contains a header row (sample.id, caco,caco.denovo) followed by 10 rows for case_11 to case_20 with a 1 in the caco column to signify these are the cases and then 100 ro$

 ### How to run the analysis on the demo data <a name="rundemo"></a>